in the Seine-et-Marne department’s Gâtinais natural park, one hour from Paris

 Boasting an eye-catching glass conservatory, a vestige of a chateau from the Champagne region, which is used as a winter garden bathed in light, the dwelling has preserved a number of original details, such as fireplaces, parquet floors, mouldings and wood panelling.

-Although the house’s electricity and plumbing were repaired during an initial renovation, the edifice’s plastering and repainting await to be scheduled, while, with mostly single-glazed windows, the dwelling’s cavity walls contribute to its overall insulation, and the roof, partially repaired, combines original slate and interlocking tiles.
+Although the house’s electricity and plumbing were completely renovated during a significant restoration project, the latter of which remains to be finalised, the edifice’s plastering and repainting await to be completed, while the dwelling’s cavity walls contribute to its overall insulation, and the roof, recently insulated and partially restored, combines original slate and interlocking tiles.

-As for its exterior, the grounds are structured into several levels, which hug the property’s topography, and include an archway of lime trees, a rose garden, a greenhouse and a garden shed, while dense vegetation envelops the dwelling and provides enchanting views that constantly change with the seasons.
+In addition, its grounds are structured into several levels, which hug the property’s topography, and include an archway of lime trees, a rose garden, a greenhouse and a garden shed, while dense vegetation envelops the dwelling and provides enchanting views that constantly change with the seasons.

 Lastly, a borehole supplies water for the garden's irrigation system, whereas, enclosed by walls, the property creates a setting that is both private and, yet, fully open towards the surrounding nature.